kudobuilder/kudo.dev/content/docs/examples/apache-kafka.md

 zk-zookeeper-2   1/1     Running   0          6m56s
 ```

-You can find more details around configuring a Kafka Cluster in the [KUDO Kafka documentation](https://github.com/kudobuilder/operators/tree/master/repository/kafka).
+You can find more details around configuring a Kafka cluster in the [KUDO Kafka documentation](https://github.com/kudobuilder/operators/tree/master/repository/kafka).